John Tsubasa Rivals (JOHN) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 John Tsubasa Rivals Historical Price

-According to the latest data gathered on John Tsubasa Rivals live price page, the current price of John Tsubasa Rivals is 0.0137USD.
+According to the latest data gathered on John Tsubasa Rivals live price page, the current price of John Tsubasa Rivals is 0.01369USD.
 The circulating supply of John Tsubasa Rivals(JOHN) is

 In the past 24 hours, John Tsubasa Rivals has shown a price movement of